Fork me on GitHub

 • You want to register the library metadata after reviewing the generated file.

 Do not use the generation step for parent or aggregator projects that only organize modules and are not themselves usable libraries.
+The Bindex Act automatically detects this case: if the project contains modules (that is, when the MODULES project context value is not empty), the Act ends without generating a file.
+This protects aggregator projects from being described as standalone libraries.

 Main functionality